Fix Paint by Numbers Problems: 15 Common Mistakes Solved

 Fix now: Allow the layer to dry completely and add another thin, even coat.
 If the color is very transparent, add a touch of the same hue plus a drop of acrylic medium (not just water) for smoother leveling.

 Prevent next time: Stir paints before use and favor two thin coats over one heavy one.
+If you're struggling with coverage, consider upgrading to higher-quality materials by choosing a premium paint-by-numbers kit.

 3) Jagged edges or color bleeding